JanKrabbe/FPSeg/README.md

 cd fpseg; pip install -e .
 ```

-For using the TensorRT optimization additional dependencies are requiered that can be installed with:
+For using the TensorRT optimization additional dependencies are required that can be installed with:
 ```
 cd fpseg; pip install -e .[all]
 ```

 ## Dataset

 To use the code the [Cityscapes](https://www.cityscapes-dataset.com/) is needed.
-Follow these intructions to prepare the necessary files:
+Follow these instructions to prepare the necessary files:

 https://github.com/mcordts/cityscapesScripts